vijikarthi/nautilus-samples/README.md

 The samples are based on the latest release of Pravega (`0.3.0`).

 ## Getting Started
-These instructions assume that Pravega server is already installed and available.
+These instructions assume that a Pravega cluster is already installed and available.
 See the [Pravega Deployment Overview](http://pravega.io/docs/v0.3.0/deployment/deployment/) for more information.

 ### Build the Sample Code